Antidepressant Addiction Treatment in New Jersey - Garden State Treatment Center

 Note: When the side effects start to show, their severity varies according to your body composition and the antidepressant you’re taking.
 Usually, side effects are worse within the first to second week of being on the meds before they fizzle out.

-Long-term drug abuse, on the other hand, will cause a severe condition known as antidepressant discontinuation syndrome (ADS) when you’re forced to stop the meds.
+Stopping an antidepressant abruptly after taking it for more than a few weeks can cause a condition known as antidepressant discontinuation syndrome (ADS).
 The next section covers what it is in detail.

 What Antidepressant Discontinuation Syndrome (ADS) Is